African Trophy Expectations

 - At the other end of the spectrum are the serious record book hunters.
 With these hunters, high African trophy expectations are the be all and end all of their hunting experience.

 - Some hunters start their hunt enquiries with specific requests for a certain size trophies.
 No harm in that but a sensible outfitter or PH should not make any firm promises.
-The only thing he should commit to is, that there are possibly animals in that size range present and working his socks off to try to get you up on one.
+The only thing he should commit to is, that there are possibly animals in that size range present in the hunting area and working hard to try to get you up on one.

 Generally if a hunter selects the right hunting company and clearly communicates his trophy expectations to the outfitter and PH, he will go home very satisfied.
 If he has set his standards extremely high for a particular animal, he must be prepared to go home empty-handed or compromise with a slightly smaller trophy.